hCaptcha/hcaptcha-android-sdk/README.md

                     launcher.launch(intent)
                 }
 ```

+### Memory usage (fragment lifecycle)

+We cache the fragment instance inside the SDK to speed up the next HCaptcha.verifyWithHCaptcha calls.

+Once you are done with verification, you can call `HCaptcha.reset()` to release all allocated resources including the strong reference to `com.hcaptcha.sdk.HCaptchaDialogFragment`.

+Note: If you do not call `.reset()` you will likely see a warning from tools like LeakCanary.

 ### Good to know
 1. The listeners (`onSuccess`, `onFailure`, `onOpen`) can be called multiple times in the following cases: